 Tumour lysis syndrome: Obinutuzumab, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
 This can overwhelm the body with waste products from the cells.
 As a result, the body may not be able to keep up with getting rid of all the waste.
 When this happens, you may experience nausea, shortness of breath, or notice cloudy urine, joint pain or muscle spasms.
 This is called tumour lysis syndrome.
 Your doctor may prescribe some medications to help your body get rid of the waste products.
 Make sure you understand how to use these medications and report any of these signs or symptoms to your doctor immediately.

 Vaccines: Vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella, meningococcal, diphtheria) should not be given while you are taking obinutuzumab.
 Vaccinations should be postponed until recovery from treatment with obinutuzumab is complete.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication may pass into breast milk.
-If you are a breast-feeding mother and are receiving obinutuzumab, it may affect your baby.
+If you are breast-feeding and are receiving obinutuzumab, it may affect your baby.
 Because the potential for harm to an infant is not known, you should stop breast-feeding if you are receiving obinutuzumab.

 Women who have used obinutuzumab in the past should not breast-feed for at least 18 months after stopping this medication.